-- Sales growth strategy.
-One of the most likely reasons why a business acquires is to achieve greater growth than it could manufacture through internal, or organic, growth.
+Sales growth strategy.
+One of the most likely reasons why a business acquires is to achieve greater growth than it could manufacture through internal growth, which is known as organic growth.
 It is very difficult for a business to grow at more than a modest pace through organic growth, because it must overcome a variety of obstacles, such as bottlenecks, hiring the right people, entering new markets, opening up new distribution channels, and so forth.
 Conversely, it can massively accelerate its rate of growth with an acquisition.